sgottlieb/coding_challenge/the_web/README.md

   - anyone can submit a URL, and get a 'short link' back.
   - anyone can follow a shortened link, and get redirected to the longer link.

-*Note that you do not have to persist anything, if you don't want to.
+*Note that you do not have to persist anything to a database, if you don't want to.
 Writing a small Sinatra application, and storing everything in memory is perfectly acceptable.*